dpareasy/Assignment2/README.md

 * `launch`: this is a folder containing the .launch extension file needed to launch the simulation

-* `world`: this is a folder containing the world in which the robot should move
+* `world`: this is a folder containing the enviroment in which the robot should move

 * `srv`: this is a folder containing the service created for changing velocity